• Business Issues & Public Policy

 Committee (BIPP)

-• The Business Issues & Public Policy (BIPP) Committee identifies and acts on key business and community issues of interest to Chamber members.
+• The Business Issues & Public Policy (BIPP) Committee is the advocacy arm of the Chamber.
+BIPP identifies and acts on key business and community issues of interest to Chamber members.
 Areas of focus include local, state and federal legislative issues, as well as business and industry related issues such as transportations, development, environmental health & safety, regulation and business trends.
 The committee makes recommendations to the Chamber Board of Directors for official adoption.
 The committee also informs and educates membership and members of the Mountain View community on key issues through topical forums, written communications, and publicity.

 The committee meets on the 2nd Wednesday of every month, 12:00pm – 1:30pm via Zoom.
 To join, please read the guidelines below and send an email to info@chambermv.org to request an invitation to the next meeting.